OpenJSCAD

 • again can center or not (default)

-• fn to control detail
+• fn to control the level of detail (number of fragments).

 4. Transforms: Scale